IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The next 2 bits, `0x0000C000`, are the capture port/GPIO number, from 0
 to 3.

-The next 12 bits, `0x0FFF0000`, are the frame length, in bytes.
+The next 12 bits, `0x0FFF0000`, are the frame length, in octets.

 The topmost 4 bits, `0xF0000000`, are reserved.